Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (9) in Cooks' Ingredients Salted Caramel Icing
+Additives and processes (9) in Cooks' Ingredients Salted Caramel Icing

 Inverted Sugar Syrup